policumbent/camilla/README.md

 ## Libraries

 There are several libraries used by this software:
+- HR4988: manages the stepper motor functionalities
+- AS5600: manages the magnetic rotative encoder
 - Button: manages the gearbox command button and the limit switches
-- HR4988: manages the functionalities of the stepper motor
+- Memory: manages reading and writing from Flash ESP